As part of renovation, MGM Grand to offer rooms that promote wellness

 Courtesy MGM Resorts International

-The new “Stay Well” rooms at MGM Grand are designed to “reset the body’s internal 24-hour clock and regulate melatonin levels to promote better sleep,” hotel officials said.
+The “Stay Well” rooms at MGM Grand are designed to “reset the body’s internal 24-hour clock and regulate melatonin levels to promote better sleep,” hotel officials said.

 The MGM Grand is including in its renovation 42 "Stay Well" rooms that, for a few bucks more, "optimize and support the physical and emotional health and well-being of guests."